aflupton/pig-latin-translator/README.md

 ## Description

-_Form takes input and then outputs it as a sentence that has been translated to pig latin._
+_Form takes user input and then outputs it as a sentence that has been translated to pig latin._

 _Specs:_
 * _The program should do nothing to non-alphabetical characters, since they do not contain consonant or vowels._